DLWoodruff/mpi-sppy/doc/src/scenario_creator.rst

 from the calling program all the way to the scenario creator function (it is callded `cb_data`).
 This can be of any type, and might give, e.g., a data directory name or probability distribution information.
-The function returns an instantiated model for the instance.
+The function returns an instantiated `Pyomo` model for the instance.
 I.e., it either creates a `ConcreteModel` or else it creates and instantiates an `AbstractModel`.